terrysheng/azure-content-zhtw/articles/storage-java-how-to-use-queue-storage.md

     try
     {
     	// Retrieve storage account from connection-string.
     	CloudStorageAccount storageAccount =
     	    CloudStorageAccount.parse(storageConnectionString);

-        // Create the queue client.
+    	// 建立佇列用戶端。
     	CloudQueueClient queueClient = storageAccount.createCloudQueueClient();

-        // Retrieve a reference to a queue.
+    	// 擷取佇列的參照。
     	CloudQueue queue = queueClient.getQueueReference("myqueue");

     	// Retrieve the first visible message in the queue.
     	CloudQueueMessage retrievedMessage = queue.retrieveMessage();

     	if (retrievedMessage != null)
     	{
     		// Process the message in less than 30 seconds, and then delete the message. queue.deleteMessage(retrievedMessage);
     	}
     }
     catch (Exception e)
     {